 The primary objective of the Food Safety Minor is to prepare science professionals with the breadth of training necessary to understand and to control food safety challenges.
 The interdisciplinary minor includes departments in the Colleges of Agriculture and Life Sciences and Veterinary Medicine with the occasional participation of other NCSU colleges as well as the School of Public Health at the University of North Carolina at Chapel Hill.
 Participating graduate students are required to have, or to develop during the early part of their training, appropriate knowledge in the basic scientific disciplines of chemistry, biochemistry and microbiology.
 Further, it is highly desirable that formal course training in genetics and statistics be part of each student's academic program.
-Students in a master's program are required to have 10 credits from the core courses to earn the food safety minor.
-Students in a doctoral program are required to have, as a minimum, 10 credits from the core courses.
+Students in a master's program are required to have, as a minimum, 10 credits from the core courses.